The president of Uganda recently signed a legislation that criminalizes the transmission of the Human Immunodeficiency Virus, or HIV.

 Yoweri Museveni signed the law just this week so that medical doctors can reveal their patients' HIV situation despite not having consent.
 He also approved the law to require mandatory HIV testing for pregnant females and their partners.

 The law is known as the HIV Prevention And AIDS Control Bill and is created to help minimize the spread of HIV and AIDS in the country.
-Even though it seriously violates some human rights regulations, such as right to privacy and freedom from discrimination, the government sees that HIV is a far bigger threat.
+Even though it seriously violates some human rights regulations, such as the right to privacy and freedom from discrimination, the government sees that HIV is a far bigger threat.

 Those that have been caught, arrested, and found guilty of violating this law may face up to five years in prison.
 The bill also subjects sexual assault survivors and pregnant females to undergo routine HIV testing.